Risks and causes of ovarian cancer

 Anything that can increase your risk of cancer is called a risk factor.
 Those that lower the risk are called protective factors.

-Having one or more risk factors doesn’t mean that you will definitely get cancer.
+Having one or more risk factors doesn’t mean that you will definitely get ovarian cancer.

 Inherited faulty genes

 Between 5 and 15 out of 100 ovarian cancers (5 to 15%) are caused by an inherited faulty gene.
 Inherited genes that increase the risk of ovarian cancer include faulty versions of BRCA1 and BRCA2.
 Faults in these genes also increase the risk of breast cancer.